Writing Resources & Workshops

 Brain Food is a series of workshops which teach graduate students effective ways to approach their research, writing, and data analysis.
 Undergraduate students who are writing an Undergraduate Honours Thesis may also attend.

 English Language Support designed specifically for degree-level students, postdoctoral fellows, visiting scholars, faculty, and staff with English as an additional language (EAL).
 EAL workshops include:

 - Pronunciation Group

 Dissertation Boot Camp is a one-week program designed to help graduate students develop effective writing skills and habits to help them finish their theses or dissertations in a timely manner.

 Writing in the Sciences

 Writing in the Sciences is a workshop series designed to help graduate students improve their scientific writing skills.
 Students can attend one session or attend them all.
 Writing in the Sciences is offered in the fall and winter.
-To register for this workshop, visit the Library’s Events Calendar.

 The Writing Room

 (Closed until further notice.)
 Located in Room 113 on the first floor of the library, The Writing Room is a space designed for writers of any level to find quiet and comfort away from the busy happenings of campus.
 This room is equipped with six desks and is available for all faculty, visiting scholars, and students at U of G. To reserve a desk or for more information, see the Writing Room schedule on WCOnline.